 Spanish majors and minors participate in a variety of Study Abroad Programs primarily in Argentina, Chile, El Salvador and Spain (Granada or Madrid).
 Some students have spent a semester in Costa Rica or Peru.
 Many of our students participate in one of our regularly-scheduled study tour courses to Argentina and Uruguay (with Dr. Carmen Faccini) or to Spain (with Ms. Theresa Zmurkewycz).
 Students may count up to three courses taken abroad toward the Spanish minor, four in the case of the major.

 All majors are advised by department members Dr. Carmen Faccini (Contemporary Latin American Literature), and Dr. Heather Hennes (Colonial Latin American Literature).
 Minors are advised by Dr. Enrique Tellez-Espiga (Twentieth and Twenty-First Century Spanish Narrative and Film).
-Dr. Jennifer Ewald (Applied Linguistics and Pragmatics) and Dr. Elaine Shenk (Sociolinguistics).
-Ms. Theresa Zmurkewycz (Spanish Language Program Coordinator) also teaches in the Spanish Program.
+Dr. Elaine Shenk (Sociolinguistics), Ms. Theresa Zmurkewycz (Spanish Language Program Coordinator) also teaches in the Spanish Program.
 The current Program Director is Dr. Elaine Shenk.